Impact-Invariant Control: Maximizing Control Authority During Impacts: Appendices

 \subsection{Hardware Setup}

 All processing is done on the Intel NUC 11 computer onboard Cassie.
-Note we swapped the original Intel NUC onboard Cassie for a newer generation for better performance.
+Note we swapped the original Intel NUC onboard Cassie to take advantage of the faster compute of a newer CPU.
 We run the state estimator and the controllers asynchronously as separate processes, and communication between processes is handled using LCM \cite{huang2010lcm}, while user commands are sent through the radio remote.